ashiq24/BEENE/README.md

       returns: iLISI values of each of the samples in the randomly choosen test set using BEENE embedding

       Parameters:
       data: 2D numpy array.
-Each row represents a sample and each column represents a Gene
+Each row represents a sample and each column represents a Gene.
       batch_var: numpy array.
 For more than two categories, it must be one hot representation of batch labels for each of the samples in the data and must be a dense matrix.
 For two categories, it must be a 1D array of zeros and ones denoting batch association